Izenda7Series/docs/install/supplementary_guides/excluding-sql-schemas.rst

 Restarting the web sites
 ###############################

-After updating the Web.config configuration file, restart the API and front-end sites.
+After updating the Web.config file, restart the API and front-end sites.

 Verifying the changes